juhele/GIStopics/README.md

 - add some flight inaccuracy (the flight path is never straight)

-- calculate additional parameters like GPS heading,
+- calculate additional parameters like GPS heading, UTM coordinates - there seems to be a way to calculate appropriate UTM zone from lat / lon https://stackoverflow.com/questions/58828828/auto-detect-coordinate-reference-system-based-on-coordinates-in-gpx-file

 - include flying out of the monitoring area when turning from one monitoring line to other